msoucy/msoucy.me/content/seminars/cpy/_index.md

 - Requires some boilerplate code (but `.h` files aren't much better)
 - The echo server was SLIGHTLY slower...but only slightly
 - Python couldn't be easily used to write any production-level code (embedded on a proprietary system)
-- Management was worried I was getting bored

 ---